And so began, The Stern Method

 It was also discovered that Ryder had been born with a double aortic arch.
 Although not life threatening, it would require heart surgery to correct and explained why he was having such a hard time swallowing solid foods.

-The heart surgery on it’s own would have been scary enough but we barely even acknowledged it.
-All we could hear were the words “Your son has cancer and it’s Stage IV”.
+The heart surgery on its own would have been scary enough but we barely even acknowledged it.
+All we could hear were the words “Your son has cancer and it’s Stage four”.

-All of a sudden, the same doctors who initially told us that everything was fine now couldn’t get him admitted into the hospital and on treatment fast enough.
+All of a sudden, the same doctors who had been telling us that everything was fine now couldn’t get him admitted to the hospital and into treatment fast enough.

-We found a naturopath in the area that specialized in cancer to consult with, spoke over the phone with various cancer coaches and other doctors all over the country, and spent hours buried in books or on the internet doing research of our own.
+We spent hours on the phone with various cancer coaches and other doctors all over the country, buried in books or on the internet doing research on our own.

-The cabinet in our hospital room soon had a large arsenal of supplements which we gave Ryder ourselves through the NG feeding tube we requested and the nurses were blown away when we showed up with a juicer and let them know we would not be needing any of the provided food for Ryder or ourselves.
+The cabinet in our hospital room soon had a large arsenal of supplements which we gave Ryder ourselves through the NG feeding tube we requested.
+The nurses were blown away when we showed up with a juicer and let them know we would not be needing any of the hospital food for Ryder or ourselves.

 At home, it started looking more and more like a full blown alternative cancer clinic with all the devices we were obtaining.
-We had a bit of savings built up at that point and did not hesitate to spend it all, and then some, on what we thought was best for Ryder.
+We were a young family and didn’t have a lot of savings at that point but what we had we did not hesitate to spend it all, and then some, on what we thought was best for Ryder.

-Through all of this Ryder’s tumor shrunk faster than anyone expected.
+Through all of the tumors shrunk faster than anyone expected.